-Effective water treatment in aquaculture cannot do without the work of bacteria, because in specially built biofilters they often convert toxic excrements of the fish into animal and environmentally friendly substances.
-Examples are the processes of nitrification and denitrification.
-However, if bacteria are present in larger numbers in the bearing tank, they can cause undesirable side effects such as deterioration of water quality or the occurrence of diseases.
-Therefore, in closed recirculation systems, mechanical purification stages such as the skimmer are used in addition to biological filters.
-Learn more in our blog post!
+Effective water treatment in aquaculture cannot be done without the work of bacteria, because in specially built biofilters they often convert toxic excrements of the fish into animal and environmentally friendly substances.
+However, if bacteria are present in larger numbers in the bearing tank, they can cause undesirable side effects.
+Therefore, in closed recirculation systems, a protein skimmer is used in addition to biological filters.

 Almost everyone has done this at least once in their own four walls: For example, you use a sieve and water and simply rinse the dirt away, leaving only the clean salad at the end.
 This is a type of mechanical cleaning that almost everyone uses regularly.
 In order to achieve a similar effect in a recirculating aquaculture system (RAS), a comparable filter option is used in a figurative sense: the drum filter, a cylindrical drum covered with a fine-mesh filter net.
 Learn more about this smart filter technology in our blog post!